First on CNN: Next spring the economy will sink into a 1990-style mild recession, Fitch says - KESQ

 Fitch, one of the world’s top three credit rating agencies, assesses the ability of companies and nations around the world to repay their debt, providing key guidance for investors.

-The gloomy forecast adds to the growing fear among investors, economists and business leaders that the world’s largest economy is on the verge of a recession — just 2.5 years after the last one.
+The gloomy forecast adds to the growing fear for markets, economists and business leaders that the world’s largest economy is on the verge of a recession — just 2.5 years after the last one.

 The silver lining, however, is that the next recession may not be nearly as destructive as the last two major ones.